 Heb. xiii.
 17. Obey them that have the rule over you, and submit yourselves.
-Matth. xvi.
+Matt. xvi.
 19. I will give unto thee the keys of the kingdom of heaven.
 And whatsoever thou shalt bind on earth shall be bound in heaven.
 2 Cor. xiii.
 10. The power which the Lord hath given me to edification.
 1 Cor. xii.
 18. But now hath God set the members, every one of them in the body as it hath pleased him.
 20. But now are they many members, and yet but one body.
-21. And the eye cannot say to the hand, I have no need of thee; nor again, the head to the feet, I have no need of thee.
+21. And the eye cannot say to the hand, I have no need of thee; nor again, the head to the feet, I have no need of you.

-1. "That any power or person on earth has a right to exercise supremacy over the Church: and that Christians may submit to such pretensions."

-2. "That there is no form of Church govern-

-ment of divine right."

-3. "That Pope or Bishop, as claiming a power superior to a teaching presbyter, is an officer of the true Church of Christ, appointed by divine authority."

-4. "That there should be no ruling Elders."

-5. "That any assembly of private Christians may lawfully exercise any part of the government or discipline of the Christian Church."

-6. "That ecclesiastical judicatories are not su-

-bordinate one to the other."
+We therefore condemn the following errors, and testify against all who maintain them:

+- 1. "That any power or person on earth has a right to exercise supremacy over the church, and that Christians may submit to such pretensions. - 2.
+"That there is no form of church government of divine right. - 3.
+"That pope or bishop, as claiming a power superior to a teaching presbyter, is an officer of the true church of Christ, appointed by divine authority. - 4.
+"That there should be no ruling elders. - 5.
+"That any assembly of private Christians may lawfully exercise any part of the government or discipline of the Christian church. - 6.
+"That ecclesiastical judicatories are not subordinate one to the other. - 7.
+"That the Christian church may give up to civil rulers the exclusive right of assembling judicatories, or any power whatever in dissolving them.

-- 7. "That the Christian Church may give up to civil rulers the exclusive right of assembling judicatories, or any power whatever in dissolving them." - 8.
-"That a Christian minister may lawfully relinquish his right to exercise the power of government and discipline in the Church."
+8. "That a Christian minister may lawfully relinquish his right to exercise the power of government and discipline in the church."